benedekrozemberczki/role2vec/README.md

   --edge-path        STR   Input graph path.
 Default is `input/cora_edges.csv`.
   --embedding-path         STR   Log path.
 Default is `logs/cora_logs.json`.
 ```
 #### Random walk options
 ```
+  --window-size      INT    Skip-gram window size.
+Default is 5.
-  --epochs                INT       Number of Adam epochs.
-Default is 300.
+  --walk-number      INT    Number of walks per node.
+Default is 10.
-  --learning-rate         FLOAT     Number of training epochs.
-Default is 0.001.
+  --walk-length      INT    Number of nodes in walk.
+Default is 80.
+  --sampling         STR    Sampling procedure.
+Default is `first`.
+  --P                FLOAT  Return parameter.
+Default is 1.0.
+  --Q                FLOAT  Inout parameter.
+Default is 1.0.
 ```
 #### Factorization options
 ```
-  --epochs                INT       Number of Adam epochs.
+  --window size                INT       Number of Adam epochs.
 Default is 300.
-  --learning-rate         FLOAT     Number of training epochs.
+  --walk-number         FLOAT     Number of training epochs.
 Default is 0.001.
+  --
 ```

 #### Feature creation options

 ```
   --epochs                INT       Number of Adam epochs.
 Default is 300.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
+  --learning-rate         FLOAT     Number of training epochs.
+Default is 0.001.
   --learning-rate         FLOAT     Number of training epochs.
 Default is 0.001.
 ```